guyroutledge/atozcss/_drafts/2016-04-27-interpolation-of-sass-variables.md

 `"images/"` string in the URL.

 Alternatively, we could use interpolation and insert the value of the variable within the url string.
-We can re-write the code as follows:
+To do that, we can re-write the code as
+follows:

 {% highlight scss %}
 $logo: 'logo.png';